Back to Silas S. Brown's home page

 Patent law is not criminal law.

 If the worst comes to the worst and a court orders you to pay all the money in the world as a punishment for your 2+2, then bankruptcy is a legal provision you can take, and you can take it in good conscience as your debt was not brought about by any gross negligence on your part.
 (Note the word "gross"---no human can be expected to have absolute zero negligence, as that would need absolute perfection.)
 Bankruptcy usually lets you keep certain minimal assets and then get on with your life; the rest of the debt is cancelled (although there's usually a transitory period during which your income is capped).
-As you can do that in good conscience, you won't have to feel guilty about it afterwards, so you don't have to live in fear of such guilt now.
+As you can do that in good conscience, you won't have to feel guilty about it afterwards, so you don't have to live in fear of such guilt now.- If you own your home rather than renting it, then bankruptcy can be more complicated because they typically take that away and leave you homeless, unless you have found some affordable rental accommodation to move into before the bankruptcy takes effect (there's usually a law that they must leave you enough to continue an existing tenancy).
+You won't be eligible for social housing while you still own property, so you might need to move to an area where private rents are cheaper.

 You're not criminalising others.